tomdidom/fastspring-unit-prices-check/README.md

 We wrote this nodejs script to find all these cases.

 ## what does the script do?
-This script will go through all your subscriptions using the FastPSring API and finds all subscriptions where the unit price of the product changes at some point without good reason.
+This script will go through all your subscriptions using the FastSpring API and finds all subscriptions where the unit price of the product changes at some point without good reason.
 It will save the results to the file 'all-subscriptions-with-unit-price-change.csv'.

 There are two groups of issues that stand out.